 The 2026 White Paper represents the culmination of this reform journey.
 Its success will depend on implementation quality, sustained funding, and the willingness of schools, local authorities, and health services to work together in ways the current system has struggled to achieve.

 The White Paper's emphasis on early identification and mainstream inclusion aligns with international evidence.
 The Salamanca Statement (UNESCO, 1994) established the principle that mainstream schools should accommodate all children regardless of their physical, intellectual, social, emotional, linguistic or other conditions.
-Meta-analyses by Mitchell (2014) found that inclusive practices benefit both pupils with and without SEND when properly resourced and supported.
+Meta-analyses by Mitchell (2014) found that inclusive practices benefit both learners with and without SEND when properly resourced and supported.

 The evidence base for scaffolding approaches in inclusive classrooms is particularly strong.
 Wood, Bruner, and Ross (1976) demonstrated that structured support, gradually withdrawn as competence develops, enables learners to achieve beyond their current independent capability.
 This principle underpins the graduated approach and will be central to effective ISP implementation.

 Norwich (2014) identified the "dilemma of difference" in SEND provision: recognising and responding to individual needs without creating stigma or lowered expectations.
-The White Paper's focus on ordinarily available provision attempts to resolve this by raising the baseline for all pupils, reducing the need for separate identification processes.
+The White Paper's focus on ordinarily available provision attempts to resolve this by raising the baseline for all learners, reducing the need for separate identification processes.

 The SEND White Paper 2026 is ambitious in scope and significant in its implications for every school in England.
 The shift from EHCPs to ISPs, the injection of £4 billion in funding, and the mandate for SEND-literate teaching represent a genuine attempt to fix a system that has been failing children and families.